 Please notify us well in advance to cancel if you are unable to attend a booked appointment.
-For patients who fail to attend without notice, a fee will be charged.
 This fee is not rebateable through Medicare.

 Landsborough Medical Centre is a mixed billing practice, with payment at the time of consultation expected and encouraged.

 A higher fee is charged in the afterhours care period before 8am and after 8pm & on Public Holidays.

 We accept Eftpos, Credit Card, & Cash

 Fees vary according to the length and complexity of the consultation.

 For patient convenience Landsborough Medical Centre has installed Tyro terminals for the use of Medicare Easyclaim.

 Easyclaim allows us to process your Medicare refund directly to your savings or cheque account by swiping your EFTPOS card on the Easyclaim terminal.